 When do you use a pre-pack liquidation?

 To consider this process, your company remains insolvent.
 If the limited company can, however, trade out of its financial position, then other insolvency processes require consideration.

-Your company business model remains strong, with a good order book but then experiences cash flow problems.
+Your company’s business model remains strong, with a full order book, but then experiences cash flow problems.
 EG. Bad debt.

 - Past bad debts, therefore, affecting cash flow.

 - Creditor pressure threatening bailiffs or other court action.

 Your business remains profitable, though cash flow then drags it down, potentially a prime candidate for a pre-pack liquidation.
 PRE-PACK-LIQUIDATION.

 In some situations, you can then use the name or similar.
 Regulations control using previous names in insolvency.
 The criteria then have to be adhered to, failing which, you may be subject to fines, limited liability, and even a prison sentence.
 So when selecting the company name, ensure you take advice from a solicitor, ensuring you comply.